jz-feng/3A-notes/CS349/a2_reqs.md

 (Will add/modify as I go along and as new info comes up from Piazza questions)

+- each component (colour palette, canvas etc.) should be a separate View class

 - menu bar
     - file menu
         - save & load to/from file